DashDashDashDashDash/Koishiemacs/README.md

 - `embark`: provides a "context menu" to whatever is at point with `C-.`
 - `lsp-*`: language server protocol -- turns emacs into a recognizable ide
 - `dap-mode`: debugging, goes hand-in-hand with the lsp package above
-- `which-key`: hints at command combos in the minibuffer when you're in the middle of one
 - `flycheck`: syntax/error checking
   - also customized to use doom emacs' style and position of its indicators
 - `beacon`: flash line at point when switching buffers